Bhale Manchi Roju

-Bhale Manchi Roju is a 2015 Indian Telugu-language comedy film directed by Sriram Adittya and produced by Vijay Kumar Reddy and Shashidhar Reddy through 70mm Entertainments.
+Bhale Manchi Roju is a 2015 Indian Telugu-language crime comedy film directed by Sriram Adittya and produced by Vijay Kumar Reddy and Shashidhar Reddy through 70mm Entertainments.
 The film stars Sudheer Babu, Wamiqa, Dhanya Balakrishna, and Saikumar.
 The film's music was composed by Sunny M.R. while Shamdat performed the cinematography with editing by M. R. Verma.
 The film was released on 25 December 2015.

 Plot

 A man is compelled to kidnap a young woman to save his friends and family.
 Ram, who has fallen in love, wants to take revenge on his former girlfriend Maya by disrupting her wedding.
 Sita's wedding is cancelled when the groom elopes with another woman.
 Sakthi kidnaps Sita and takes her in his car but Ram crashes his car into Sakthi's vehicle.
 Sita escapes from Sakthi.
 Sakthi keeps Adi, Ram's friend, hostage and wants Ram to trace Sita.